 (Conjecture) 10

 Societies that depend on crops, animals, and machines have taken over the world.
-Reliable information about foraging people would help us understand how everyone lived before agriculture.
+Reliable information about foraging people would help us understand how everyone lived before the advent of agriculture.
 Unfortunately, stories about foragers might not be reliable because no living society is the same as our foraging ancestors.
-The ancestors of the Innuits were foragers; however, they used advanced hunting tools and sophisticated boats that I don’t think existed twenty thousand years ago.
-Innuits should be classified as technologically advanced.
+The ancestors of the Inuit were foragers; however, they used advanced hunting tools and sophisticated boats that, to my knowledge, did not exist twenty thousand years ago.
+Inuit should be classified as technologically advanced.
 African Kalahari people have been forced to live in deserts where few people can live.
 This gave anthropologists the impression that foragers lived in small groups.
 Thousands of years ago, foragers lived in places that could support larger societies.

 “Rather, they would take a selection of data and interpret these data in a particularly enlightening and convincing manner.
 The truth perhaps, but certainly not the whole truth.”
 (Heider, 2009)

 Did that author call lies enlightened?
 Whenever anyone tries to understand people, there are all kinds of unknown variables, and we tend to fill these variables with what we believe.
-Sometimes, field researchers pay for information, and the Native American writer Charles Eastman noticed how informants learn to make a profit by inventing stories the scholar expects to hear.
+Sometimes, field researchers pay informants, and the Native American writer Charles Eastman observed how informants learn to profit by inventing stories that the scholar expects to hear.

 “Give a reservation Indian a present, and he will possibly provide you with sacred songs, a mythology, and folk-lore to order!”
 (Eastman, 1911 xii)

 I am not saying all stories are fake.
-To understand foraging cultures, we should use the information published by reputable academic institutions, though remain skeptical.
+To understand foraging cultures, we should use information published by reputable academic institutions while remaining skeptical.
 Even the best scholars interpret what people do using other people’s interpretations.
-Ideas about people end up being more imaginative than truth.
+Ideas about people often turn out to be more imaginative than truth.

 Over a century ago, the scholar Auguste Comte thought people progressed from primitive thought to more advanced consciousness.
 Such scholars supported their speculation with words such as fetish, fertility, and taboo.
-Since people will study these words rather than cultures, a scholarly tradition of assumptions led to strange hypotheses.
-For instance, the psychologist Carl Jung thought myths came from archetypes in the unconscious mind (Jung, 1964).
-This archetype model would explain why all cultures seemed to share similar stories, but we should consider the possibility that scholars found myths to fit this model by ignoring parts of stories that do not fit.
+Since people tend to study these words rather than cultures, a scholarly tradition of assumptions has led to some strange hypotheses.
+For instance, the psychologist Carl Jung believed that myths originated from archetypes in the unconscious mind (Jung, 1964).
+This archetype model would explain why all cultures seem to share similar stories; however, we should consider the possibility that scholars have found myths to fit this model by ignoring parts of stories that do not fit.
 Archetypes only exist in the minds of scholars, and the stories seem the same because the people collecting the stories all came from the same culture and all shared a similar perspective.

-The anthropologist’s personal feelings may influence how the anthropologist describes cultures.
+The anthropologist’s personal feelings may influence how they describe the cultures they study.
 Colin Turnbull wrote a book depicting happy Forest People after one of the Forest People, named Kenge, made Turnbull happy.
 Turnbull also wrote another book portraying the Ik as miserable after becoming frustrated with the Ik.
 Turnbull did not see kindness in them.
 In contrast, a documentary called “Ikland” (2011) shows how the Ik are not the monsters Turnbull portrayed.
-Never consider one person’s observation valid unless the observations get tested multiple times by more than one person.
+Never consider one person’s observation valid unless the observations are tested multiple times by more than one person.

 We should learn about other cultures by listening to what members of those cultures say in their own words.
-In a famous speech, the Native American Chief Seattle felt such a strong bond with the land that losing a part of the land was to lose a relative.
+In a famous speech, the Native American Chief Seattle felt such a strong bond with the land that losing a part of it was akin to losing a relative.
 Unfortunately, the speech is a forgery (Anderson, 1991), and we will never know how the real Seattle felt.
 The fake speech reinforces the stereotype that all Native Americans love the Earth.
 I learned the stereotype was false while visiting a Native American reservation where some residents had different opinions about the Earth.

 The sources of information also tell stories from their point of view.
-Margaret Mead collected information from a few young girls and then used this information to support the claim that the Samoans were easier going than Western culture.
+Margaret Mead collected information from a few young girls and then used this information to support the claim that the Samoans were more easygoing than Western culture.

 “The girls’ minds were perplexed by no conflicts, troubled by no philosophical queries, beset by no remote ambitions.”
 (Mead, 1928)